ManahilMuhammad/asp-team-20/NutriFit-aims-objectives.md

 ## Project Objectives
 ### 1. Development Concept

-+ Develop the application  using the MEAN (MongoDB,Express, Angular, and Node.js) stack for scalability.
++ Develop the application  using the MEAN (PostgreSQL,Express, Angular, and Node.js) stack for scalability.
 +  Implement core features like fitness tracking, calorie monitoring, recipe recommendations and progress visualisation.
 + Store and manage user data, fitness activities and meal preferences using PostgreSQL database management system.